shasibhusanJena/springboot-docker-K8s/README.md

         http://127.0.0.1:64668/welcome
         Gives us response back by running above URL on web
 ### Clean up process in Docker
-    to remove existing docer image , here a7daf591c0dd is image id
+    to remove existing image , here a7daf591c0dd is image id
         - docker image rm a7daf591c0dd

 ### Cleanup Process on Kubernate